datalad/datalad/paper.md

 To facilitate metadata availability and utility, DataLad provides an extensible framework for metadata extraction and aggregation.
 Metadata for each file (contained in the file or recorded by git and git-annex) or associated with the entire dataset can be extracted into a collection of machine-readable (JSON) records and aggregated across all contained subdatasets.
 Such simple mechanism makes it possible to provide immediate access to metadata about all contained data within a larger super-dataset (such as [datasets.datalad.org](http://datasets.datalad.org)).
-The currently released implementation of metadata management is being actively reworked in [datalad-metalad](https://github.com/datalad/datalad-metalad/) DataLad extension to provide more efficient and consistent implementation.

 # Overview of the DataLad and its ecosystem